milkyware/milkyware.github.io/_drafts/2025-09-01-automating-dependency-updates.md

 Using the same **Azure.Identity** dependency as an example, we can see a lot of the details Dependabot included, with the addition of the OpenSSF score, a list of CVEs being addressed (in the case of security updates) and labels categorising the PR.
 In the **Configuration** section, we can also see that **Automerge** is enabled as the update is classed as **minor**.

 ## Wrapping Up

+Automating dependency updates, especially when combined with automated checks and CI pipelines, can significantly accelerate development and improve security and is an essential part of modern software development.
+By staying on top of updates, teams ensure that bug fixes and security patches are applied promptly, reducing manual effort and allowing developers to focus on building new features rather than maintenance.

+**Dependabot** is a great tool for getting started with automated updates, thanks to its seamless integration with GitHub and straightforward configuration.
+It provides robust support for security and version updates, making it ideal for teams already using GitHub as their source code platform.

+For those seeking more flexibility, **Renovate** is a highly customisable alternative with support for multiple platforms, including self-hosting options.
+Renovate offers advanced configuration, powerful grouping and scheduling features, and native support for auto-merging updates, making it suitable for complex or multi-repository environments.

+By leveraging these tools, you can keep your dependencies up-to-date, improve your project's security posture, and free up developer time for innovation and delivery.